-Looking ahead at 2018, we are pursuing a transition from virgin plastic (PET) to 100% post-consumer recycled plastic resin (rPET) to be used in all REBBL bottles.
+Looking ahead at 2019, we are pursuing a transition from virgin plastic (PET) up to 100% post-consumer recycled plastic resin (rPET) to be used in all REBBL bottles.
 We will also assess the reduction of the grams of plastic per bottle, thus utilizing less of the material for our pack.
 Our bottles and caps are also free of BPA, a controversial component used in polycarbonate beverage bottles (FDA).

 This year, as well as the years that lie ahead, is a crucial time for prioritizing action towards positive climate impact.
 Not only will we be improving our practices in regenerative agriculture, transportation, and packaging, but we will also be advancing our efforts to fight deforestation and food waste, while promoting policy engagement—all of which are important focus areas for reversing climate change.
 The effects of climate change can be felt in the land, as well as in communities around the globe.
 That’s why we must all work together.